-Rouse Hill Town Centre is at the forefront of its class, and focused on the issues of livability, urbanisation and sustainability, Grollo says.
+Rouse Hill Town Centre is at the forefront of its class, and focused on the issues of livability, urbanisation and sustainability, the executive added.

-“This year’s winners, including Rouse Hill Town Centre, continue to raise the bar for the industry in setting new benchmarks in excellence, particularly in the areas of innovative and sustainable design and practice,” he says.
+“This year’s winners, including Rouse Hill Town Centre, continue to raise the bar for the industry in setting new benchmarks in excellence, particularly in the areas of innovative and sustainable design and practice”.

 Award for Business or Industrial Parks – Quad Business Park (NSW) Award for Emerging Assets – Sire Montefiore Jewish Home (NSW) Award for Office Developments – AXA Centre (VIC).
 [Highly commended: Green Square South Tower, QLD, and 7 London Circuit, ACT] Award for Residential Developments – Place on Brougham (SA) Award for Tourism & Leisure – The Sebel & Citigate (VIC) Award for Heritage & Adaptive Re-use – Home (WA) [Highly commended: 88 George St, NSW] Award for Future Leaders – Adam Haddow (NSW) Award for Master Planned Communities – Prince Henry at Little Bay (NSW) Award for Mixed Use Developments – Regent Place (NSW).
 [Highly commended: Campbelltown Catholic Club, NSW] Award for Local Governance Leadership – City of Whittlesea (VIC) Award for Public Buildings – Melbourne Recital Centre (VIC) Award for Sustainable Development – 101 Miller St (NSW).
 [Highly commended: The Bendigo Centre and The Gauge, both in Victoria]